kelloggm/martinjkellogg.com/index.md

 recruiting students to join me at NJIT: please contact me directly if you are interested.

-For now, I'm still a Ph.D. student at the University of Washington [Paul G. Allen School of Computer Science & Engineering][allen], where I'm finishing up my Ph.D. in the [PLSE][] group.
+I completed my Ph.D. at the University of Washington [Paul G. Allen School of Computer Science & Engineering][allen] in June 2022.
+I worked in the [PLSE][] group under the supervision of [Michael Ernst][mernst].
-My thesis advisor is [Michael Ernst][mernst].

 My research focuses on making software verification practical for every developer: that is, on making verification a standard part